Formatos de audio y video soportados

 MP3:

-A lossy audio compression format, widely used as final audio format.
+A widely supported lossy audio compression format.

 Opus: